vrdn-23/vrdn-23/README.md

 ### Hi there 👋

-I'm currently a graduate student at LTI, CMU pursuing a Master's in NLP/ML/DL.
+I'm currently a Machine Learning Engineer at Cisco.

-You can checkout details about the kind of work I do [here](https://sourcerer.io/vrdn-23).
+I was previously a graduate student at LTI, CMU pursuing a Master's in NLP/ML/DL.

 <!--
 **vrdn-23/vrdn-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.